 As a tour guide, you will learn about the history of the house and its contents, as well as the history of Arlington.
 You will meet visitors from all over the world, and teach them about the role played by Arlington in the early moments of the Revolution.
 Guides work in pairs, so you will have a mentor to support you.
 This is a great opportunity to develop your public speaking skills, make friends, and learn new facts about Arlington!

-You will work between 1 – 4 pm on selected Saturdays and Sundays between April – October.
-You choose your work days.
-No prior knowledge or experience is necessary — you will receive training before starting work.
+You will be guiding between 1 – 4 pm on selected Saturdays and Sundays between April – October.
+You choose your guiding days.
+No prior knowledge or experience is necessary — you will receive training before giving tours.